 We think this resiliency argument is the strongest reason for most people who are interested in community development to be aware of and watching developments in the development of the smart grid as it pertains to their locale.

 2. Connection of new "Internet of Things" enabled appliances and home heating and cooling systems to the smart grid will cause decreased demand for incredibly expensive new energy generating and transmission facilities.
 This is true because digital management of power demand can reassign some of that demand to a less than peak operating time of day.
-Your dishwasher may ask you if it can wait till 11 p.m. to run its cycle; your refrigerator may wait till midnight to run the defrost cycle.
+Your dishwasher may ask you if it can wait till 11 p.m. to run; your refrigerator may wait till midnight to run the defrost cycle.
 Many household energy conservation measures will be automated, much as programmable thermostats have modified and decreased our energy usage for heating and cooling.

 In turn this reduced demand, especially at peak times, results in reduced capital costs and land use demands for large-scale power generation facilities.
 Lower electricity costs can help keep housing affordable.